Spin-dependent phenomena at chiral temporal interfaces

-This result means that the RHCP and LHCP components have different angular frequencies after the temporal jump, and the polarization states are separated.
-In addition, from Eqs.~\eqref{eq:nine} and \eqref{eq:eleven}, we derive that $R^{\pm}=0$ and $T^{\pm}=1\mp\omega g c$.
-In other words, when we jump from a chiral medium to a dielectric one (while keeping the permittivity and permeability the same), no backward waves are generated.
+This result shows that the RHCP and LHCP components have different angular frequencies after the temporal jump, meaning that the polarization states are separated temporally.
+In addition, from Eq.~\eqref{eq:nine} we find that $\Gamma^{\pm}_{c\|d}=0$ and $\Upsilon^{\pm}_{c\|d}=1\mp \Psi_1$.
+In other words, at fast transitions (transition time smaller than the wave period) from a chiral medium to a dielectric one (while keeping the effective permittivity and permeability the same), no backward waves are generated.